jaimetur/PhotoMigrator/help/4-synology-photos.md

 > 10. Remove Duplicates Albums
 > 11. Merge Duplicates Albums
 >
-> You can apply different filters on all above features to filter assets from Synology Photos using any Download feature included.
+> You can apply different filters on all above features to filter assets from Synology Photos.
 >
 > The available filters are:
 >    - **by Type:**